ibm-cloud-docs/databases-for-postgresql/index.md

 ```
 `SERVICE_INSTANCE_NAME` is the name for your new service instance.

-### Setting the admin password

-Once the provisioning process is complete, set the password for the administrative user on your deployment.
-To set the password through the {{site.data.keyword.cloud_notm}} dashboard, select _Manage_ from the left sidebar and open the management panel for your service.
-Open the _Settings_ tab, and use the _Change Password_ panel to set a new admin password.

-You can also set the admin user password using the API.
-Send a `PATCH` request to the  `https://api.{region}.databases.cloud.ibm.com/v4/ibm/deployments/{id}/users/{username}` endpoint.
-Use your deployment's id (CRN) and `admin` for the username.
-Specify the new password in the body of the request.
-An example is in the [API Reference](https://pages.github.ibm.com/compose/apidocs/apiv4doc-static.html#operation/changeUserPassword)

 ## Managing {{site.data.keyword.databases-for-postgresql}}

 {{site.data.keyword.databases-for-postgresql}} is an IAM integrated service.
 Access to the service is governed by the roles and attributes that are consistent with IAM integrated services across the {{site.data.keyword.cloud_notm}}.
 Get started with managing your users on the [IAM Getting Started tutorial](https://console.{{DomainName}}/docs/iam/quickstart.html#getstarted).
 For more information on IAM, see the [What is IAM?](https://console.{{DomainName}}/docs/iam/index.html#iamoverview) documentation.